samus-io/tablab-steps/steps/lt91cF8zOLCm6X0KIaWI9bEzjQiGvV73aWE/en/README.md

   - Checks if the filename length exceeds the maximum limit.
   - Ensures the filename has exactly one extension.
   - Validates that the filename is alphanumeric using the isAlphanumeric function from the validator.js library.

-### Validator.js library

-- The validator.js library (https://www.npmjs.com/package/validator) offers functions for validating various data types in JavaScript, some examples are:

-  - `isEmail`: Validates email addresses.
-  - `isURL`: Validates URLs.
-  - `isAlphanumeric`: Checks if a string consists only of letters and numbers.
-  - `isLength`: Validates string length.
-  - `isNumeric`: Checks if a value is numeric.

 ## Benefits of Syntax Valdation